IainNZ/ORSoftwareTools2014/ProjectPart1/README.md

 1. We will turn the stations.csv Hubway data into a SQLite database.
 Run `create_db.jl` to do this.
 2. Next we will run `test_db.jl`.
 Please submit the output of this file.
 3. Now run `test_http.jl`.
 You should get a message like "Listening on 8000..."
+(Windows users: click allow if a firewall diaglog pops up.)
 4. Open a webbrowser and go to [http://localhost:8000/nameservice/yourname](http://localhost:8000/nameservice/yourname).
 Submit the text you see.

 Please combine both submissions together!